-Mildred Loving (born Mildred Delores Jeter on July 22, 1939, died May 2, 2008), who was of African-American and Native American descent, became a reluctant activist in the Civil Rights Movement of the 1960s when she and her white husband, Richard Loving, successfully challenged Virginia's ban on interracial marriage.
+Mildred Loving, who was of African American and Native American descent, became a reluctant activist in the civil rights movement of the 1960s when she and her white husband, Richard Loving, successfully challenged Virginia's ban on interracial marriage.
 In marrying, the couple violated Virginia's Racial Integrity Act.
 After they were ordered to leave the state, Mildred wrote to then-Attorney General Robert Kennedy, who suggested she contact the American Civil Liberties Union (ACLU).
 Following the case Loving v.
 Virginia, the Supreme Court struck down the Virginia law in 1967, also ending the remaining ban on interracial marriages in other states.
 The Lovings then lived as a legal, married couple in Virginia until Richard’s death in 1975.

 Mildred was shy and somewhat soft-spoken.
 As a girl, she was so skinny she was nicknamed "String Bean," which was eventually shortened to "Bean" by her future husband.

-Mildred was attending an all-black school when she first met Richard Loving, a white high school student whom she initially perceived as arrogant.
+Mildred was attending an all-Black school when she first met Richard, a white high school student whom she initially perceived as arrogant.
 Quietly, the two eventually fell in love and began dating.
 When Mildred became pregnant at the age of 18, the couple decided to get married.

 However Virginia's Racial Integrity Act of 1924 (known as an anti-miscegenation law) barred the Lovings from marrying in their home state, so the couple drove north to Washington, D.C. to tie the knot and then returned to their home in Caroline County, Virginia.

 Arrest and Sentencing